javatami/wcf/README.md

 ## Instructions for Running:
 - Clone the project
+- Navigate to the directory in a terminal
+- ./mvnw spring-boot:run

 ## Assumptions:
 This project would be integrated into a larger project.
 Therefore, I made decisions regarding the following: